HexRweb/GhostHunter-server/README.md

 `blogData` - An object with keys (determined by Post ID) mapping to post data.
 Used by original GhostHunter

 `includePages` - Whether or not pages should be included in the index

+`absolute` - Whether or not absolute URLs should be used for posts when building blog data

 `instance` - The instance properties you need to provide for GhostHunter to request data